metabrainz/listenbrainz-local/README.md

 * [Gonic](https://github.com/sentriz/gonic)
 * [Navidrome](https://www.navidrome.org/)

-So far we've only tested with Navidrome, so we would appreciate help testing others setups.
+So far we've only tested with Navidrome and Gonic, so we would appreciate help testing other setups.

 ## Important Security Consideration